Step1 – Complete your online registration as soon as possible

-Step 3 – Complete your online enrolment
+Step 3 – Complete your enrolment

 After completing your online registration, you will receive an email invitation to enrol onto your course.
-This is the final stage in your enrolment when you will officially become a BU student.
+This is the final stage in your registration and enrolment and when you will officially become a BU student.
 It is important that you complete this as soon as possible, and no later than 19 September 2022.

 Why is enrolment so important?